 Let’s take the fashion industry example.
 I have a dataset here with information about fabrics, who design them, the name of the company that manufactured it, the collection, the composition, if they are certified, the type of cloth you can make with it, the colors and patterns etc.

-I have transformed all this into a graph and this is the result (the whole network is huge, so some nodes and edges are hidden for better visualisation).
+I have transformed all this into a graph and this is the result (the whole network is huge, so some nodes and edges are hidden for better visualization).

 Here, you can see that the fabric “Turo Tweed” is made of tweed and wool blends and can be used to make coats and trousers.
-It was designed by Turo Fabrics UK, who also produces the fabric “Superior Lining”, which is also a great fit for coats and jackets.
+It was designed by Turo Fabrics UK, producer of the fabric “Superior Lining”, which’s also a great fit for coats and jackets.